paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 ### Statutory Notes

 #### References in Text
 Section 1251 of the National Defense Authorization Act for Fiscal Year 2010, referred to in subsec. (a)(1)(D), (2)(A), is section 1251 of Pub.
-L. 111–84, which is set out as a note under [section 2523 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2523&num=0&edition=prelim), War and National Defense.
+L. 111–84, which is set out as a note under [section 6114 of this title](./chapter-602-nuclear-weapons-stockpile-matters.md#section-6114).

 #### Codification
 The text of this section is based on Pub.
 L. 112–81, div.
 A, title X, § 1045, Dec.
 31, 2011, 125 Stat.
 1577; Pub.
 L. 112–239, div.
 A, title X, § 1076(a)(19), Jan.
 2, 2013, 126 Stat.
 1949.
 Section 1045 of Pub.
 L. 112–81, formerly classified to [section 2523b of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2523b&num=0&edition=prelim), War and National Defense, was transferred to this section by Pub.
 L. 112–239, § 1033(b)(1)(A)–(C).